Stavros S Niarchos

 Stavros S Niarchos is a British brig-rigged tall ship, now renamed "Sunset".
 She was previously owned and operated by the Tall Ships Youth Trust (TSYT).
 She was primarily designed to provide young people with the opportunity to undertake voyages as character-building exercises, rather than pure sail-training.
 She was also used for adult voyages and holidays, which helped subsidise the operation of the ship.

 Construction

 In the late 1990s the two schooners (Malcolm Miller and Sir Winston Churchill) then owned by the Tall Ships Youth Trust (then called the Sail Training Association (STA)) were showing their age and becoming increasingly expensive to maintain.
 The hulls for the two new brigs (Stavros S Niarchos and her sister ship, Prince William) were obtained half-completed from another project in Germany.
-These were transported to Appledore Ship Yards in Devon, where they were modified to the TSYT's requirements, and fitted out.
+These were transported to Appledore Shipbuilders in Devon, where they were modified to the TSYT's requirements, and fitted out.
 She was completed in January 2000.
 The rig was designed by Michael Willoughby, who wrote a few comments on the overall design of the brigs.

+The Stavros S Niarchos was named after Greek philanthropist Stavros Niarchos whose Foundation Trust funded the vessel.